widelang/draft/README.md

 Just prefix the name of any Entity with that in a Question, and you'll get a boolean value from that.

-In the following example Mutables will be used to make clear the Intent, because people will mostly check truthness on Entities that might have changed their states, but it will work the same for Immutables, Contants, Functions, Objects, and anything that returns a value.
+In the following example Mutables will be used to make clear the Intent, because people will mostly check truthiness on Entities that might have changed their states, but it will work the same for Immutables, Contants, Functions, Objects, and anything that returns a value.

 ```lua
 $name:string